hawkerboy7/mini-event-emitter/README.md

 ### Cases which are probably flaws using any EventEmitter
 The following cases can be recognized by the `MiniEventEmitter` and can be shown to you in the console:

-- `.emit` an event which has no listener for it.
+- `.emit` an event which has no listener for it (in the specified group).
 - Using `.emit` without an event name.
 - Using `.off` on an event name that does not exist
 - Using `.off` on an event name that is not inside the provided group